 Use this chart to mix and match your favorite ingredients for a perfectly portioned sandwich every time.

-Stop & Drop Diet, her easiest plan ever.
+Reader’s Digest’s Editor in Chief Liz Vaccariello calls her latest book, Stop & Drop Diet, her easiest plan ever.
 The book and online course teach you how to stop eating unhealthy versions of the foods you love so you can drop up to five pounds in the first five days—and keep losing.
 You’ll get a mix-and-match 21-day meal plan designed for weight loss and balanced nutrition, plus hundreds of easy weight loss tips and tricks via videos, quizzes, slideshows, and other interactive tools.
 Learn more and buy the book and course here.